Southwest, Minneapolis

-The Southwest community consists of the following neighborhoods: Linden Hills, East Harriet, Kingfield, Fulton, Lynnhurst, Tangletown, Armatage, Kenny, and Windom.
-This portion of Minneapolis contains many parks and trails along Lake Harriet and Minnehaha Creek.
+Southwest is one of the eleven official communities of the U.S. city of Minneapolis, Minnesota.
+It is composed of nine smaller neighborhoods.
+The community sits on the Chain of Lakes and contains many parks and trails along Lake Harriet and Minnehaha Creek.

-Parts of the Southwest community are in Minneapolis City Council wards 7, 8, and 11.
-The community contains all of ward 13.
+Parts of the Southwest community are in Minneapolis City Council Wards 7, 8, and 11.
+The community contains all of Ward 13.
 It is also in state legislative districts 61B, 62B, and 63B.